 South Korea’s Other Notable Imports

-South Korea has a 5.8% market share of the global refined petroleum export market, which is worth a total of $412 billion annually.
+South Korea is the 5th largest exporter of refined petroleum, garnering a 5.8% market share of the global export market, which is worth a total of $753 billion annually.

-In the global league table of silver exporting countries, South Korea is in 2nd place, with a 9.2% share of an annual export market that is worth $18.2 billion.
+Globally, South Korea is the 5th largest exporter of silver, with a 7.5% share of an annual export market that is worth $18.3 billion.

 Tensions between South and North Korea can have an impact on copper prices due to supply problems in the Korean peninsula.

-South Korea is the leading country for zinc exports with a 12% share of an annual export market worth $9.93 billion.
+South Korea is the leading country for raw zinc exports with an 11% share of an annual export market worth $17.2 billion.